-PrEP is the use of antiretroviral drugs by HIV negative people to greatly reduce the risk of contracting HIV upon exposure.
+PrEP is the use of antiretroviral drugs by HIV negative people to greatly reduce the risk of getting HIV upon exposure.
 Unlike PEP, PrEP is taken before any potential exposure to HIV and is usually taken on a daily, ongoing basis.
 If taken correctly, PrEP is highly effective at preventing the transmission of HIV.
-Currently there are two ways to access PrEP: you can get a prescription from your doctor and either purchase the drug over the counter or import the drug into Australia by ordering online.

 Unlike condoms, PrEP does not protect against other STIs or pregnancy so the use of PrEP may be less applicable within a sex work context.
 If you are on PrEP, you should talk to your doctor about a regular HIV and STI testing schedule that is suitable to your specific needs.
 However, if you think or know you have been exposed to an STI, it is recommended you get a STI test in 7 days.

 If you would like to know more about PrEP, including how best to access PrEP, contact your local sex worker organisation.

 Additionally, refer to the HIV & AIDS page for more information.

 PrEP on Demand

 You can adjust the way you use PrEP to only use as it is needed.
 Usually, the way you take PrEP depends on the type of sex you have (anal or vaginal/front hole sex), how regularly you have sex, and how far in advance you know you will be having sex.
 This section will focus on ‘PrEP on demand’.

 PrEP on demand refers to taking PrEP medication before you plan to have sex rather than taking it on a daily basis.
 It is suitable for people who have intermittent sexual activity and can plan when they have sex and the type of sex they will be having.

 This method is only recommended for cis men who have sex with men.
 PrEP on demand is currently not recommended for any other group.